shahrishabh7/shahrishabh7.github.io/_pages/about.md

 I’m a software engineer and entrepreneur with bias for action.

 I most recently worked at Roku to empower 1,000+ third-party developers in seamlessly building Roku channels by providing high-quality [developer tooling](https://devtools.web.roku.com/#unit-test-framework-tool).
-I’ve also contributed as a back-end and full-stack engineer at HubSpot and Texas Instruments in the past 3 years.
+I’ve also contributed as a full-stack engineer at HubSpot and Texas Instruments in the past 3 years.

 I am also passionate about investing in real estate.
 I co-own and operate a [short-term rental](/real-estate/real-estate-1/) in Panama City Beach, Florida fully remotely.